How to Kick Off Your Company’s Digital Transformation

 1. Engage and align leadership and the workforce on what successful digital transformation looks like

 Alignment between the board, C-suite leadership, and the workforce is essential for the success of a digital transformation initiative.
 The vision for change must come from the top.
-In instances where the board or executive leadership lacks the experience, knowledge, or mindset that leans into digital innovation, teams may end up frustrated by a lack of clear direction, eroding the trust factor towards digital transformation.
+In instances where the board or executive leadership lacks the experience, knowledge, framework or mindset that leans into digital transformation, teams may end up frustrated by a lack of clear direction, eroding the trust factor towards digital transformation.

 If there are knowledge or experience gaps in leadership, consider bringing in talent to be the bridge—or supporting leadership to give them the information and expertise they need.
 Essentially, digital transformation is a people issue, and it’s critical to get the right people with the right mix of talent on board.
 This could mean hiring mobile developers, project managers, an interim CIO, a change management leader, or using an agency to employ data scientists.

 2. Draw on culture to drive strategic goals and innovation

 To be successful, change management efforts demand that all organization members embrace a shared culture and one that values innovation, frequent experimentation, risk-taking, and an appetite for speedy change.
 If there are by-the-book employees who are reluctant to change, their resistance can derail digital transformation programs.
 Thus, engaging the workforce early on ensures the execution of a project that returns long-term business value.